zhoutian77/ansible-role-db2/README.md

     db2_creates: expc

+###DB2_LICENSE_CREATES
+The DB2 tar.gz usually creates a folder named `awse_x`, but there are some binaries that creates different folders, If your tar.gz creates a different folder, change this variable.
+For example:

+    db2_license_creates: 'awse_o'

 ###DB2_PACKAGES

 The list of packages that the role should install before running the installer.
 Leave as default unless you know what you're doing.

 DB2 requires some packages to run properly on Linux, you can read more about this [here](https://www-01.ibm.com/support/knowledgecenter/SSEPGG_10.5.0/com.ibm.db2.luw.qb.server.doc/doc/r0008865.html?lang=en)

 ###RESP